javierbrea/cypress-fail-fast/README.md

 # Cypress Fail Fast

-Enables fail fast on Cypress, skipping the rest of tests on first failure.
+Enables fail fast in Cypress, skipping the rest of tests on first failure.

 ## Installation